neonexxa/laravel-car-interview-question/README.md

 Create 3 endpoints that allowed the admin staff to:

-1. List down all the appointments for all workshops with available to query by each workshop
+1. List down all the appointments for all workshops with ability to query by each workshop

 2. Schedule an appointment based on client's request